 Basically, periodic tiling is what you most commonly see in any sort of construction.
 Oftentimes, square tiles are set in a simple grid pattern.
 More complex tile shapes, such as triangles or hexagons, may also be used, but they are almost always placed in regular, repeated patterns.

 This means that if you look at the pattern, it will eventually be repeated if you shift from side to side or up and down.
 This is called translational symmetry.
 Even a lot of fancier designs will eventually be repeated with translational symmetry.

 Aperiodic tiling, on the other hand, does not repeat.
 There are many patterns of aperiodic tiles, but the idea remains the same.
 As you move in any direction, you won’t get repeated patterns.

 What Is Penrose Tiling?

-Named after Roger Penrose, a mathematician and physicist, Penrose tiling is a pattern of shapes that can produce beautiful, unique art.
+Named after Roger Penrose, a mathematician and physicist, Penrose tiling is a pattern that can produce beautiful, unique art.
 Penrose tilings are a form of aperiodic pattern.
 Like other aperiodic patterns, this means they don’t repeat themselves.

 Picking Your Pattern

 Thankfully, you don’t have to be a mathematical genius to find a Penrose tile pattern that suits you.
-There are several premade patterns you can copy from to use in your home renovations.
+There are several premade patterns you can copy to use in your home renovations.